-7. The finalists will be invited to give an oral presentation via ZOOM during the AAG meeting.
-The finalists must register (virtual or in-person) for the 2021 AAG meeting at their own expense.
+7. The finalists will be invited to give an oral presentation in-person or via Zoom during the AAG meeting.
+The finalists must register (virtual or in-person) for the 2022 AAG meeting at their own expense.
 They are encouraged to attend the conference and must give a presentation in the CISG Student Competition Session during the AAG meeting.
 Additional travel support may be available and will be announced through our competition websites.

 Questions or submission

-Please contact Dr. Alex Hohl (email@example.com) or Dr. Ran Tao (firstname.lastname@example.org) for questions or submission details.
+Please contact Dr. Ran Tao (firstname.lastname@example.org) or Dr. Guiming Zhang (email@example.com) for questions or submission details.